pookleblinky/lifescripts/index.md

 So far:

 Social
-- attention.rkt
+- attention.rkt Randomly choose one issue/event to focus on
-- cussout.rkt
+- cussout.rkt Respond with cusses, or be civil?
-- engagetroll.rkt
+- engagetroll.rkt Engage with a troll, or ignore/mute?

 Fitness
-- coinfast.rkt
+- coinfast.rkt Flip coin to determine fast days
-- dicebell.rkt
+- dicebell.rkt Roll dice to determine day's kettlebell swings
-- gripper.rkt
+- gripper.rkt Roll dice to determine whether to use gripper
-- hydrate.rkt
+- hydrate.rkt Roll dice to determine whether to drink some water

 Coding
 -